muggy8/improbable/from-me-to-me/UIb4kVxn.md

 "It's unusual to see you up at this hour" Mikay said.

 "Oh, I happened to be using the washroom when Amanda dropped by.
-Whanted to see how things turned out.
-I was ready to intervien should that have been nesesarry."
+Wanted to see how things turned out.
+I was ready to intervene should that have been necessary."

 "T-thanks I guess..."
 Mikay sighed.